jitsi/jibri/README.md

 By default, Jibri logs to `/var/log/jitsi/jibri`.
 If you don't install via the debian package, you'll need to make sure this directory exists (or change the location to which Jibri logs by editing the [log config](lib/logging.properties)

 ### Support daemon systemd configurations
 * Jibri expects XOrg and icewm to be running as daemons.
-To accomplish this, copy the example systemd files from the systemd directory into the appropriate place (/etc/systemd/system/ on Ubuntu 16).
+To accomplish this, copy the [example systemd files](resources/debian-package/jibri/etc/systemd/system) into the appropriate place (/etc/systemd/system/ on Ubuntu 16).
+(The debian package install will do this automatically).
-  * TODO: (where will the icewm/xorg systemd scripts be put?)
 * To start the supporting services:
   * `service jibri-xorg start`
   * `service jibri-icewm start`